Chase Sapphire Preferred® Card

 Welcome Bonus

-You can earn 60,000 bonus points after spending $4,000 on purchases in the first three months of account opening — equivalent to $750 toward travel with the Chase Sapphire Preferred Card.
+You can earn 60,000 bonus points after spending $4,000 on purchases in the first three months of account opening — equivalent to over $750 toward travel with the Chase Sapphire Preferred Card.

 With the Chase Freedom Flex℠, you can earn $200 cash back after spending $500 on purchases in the first three months from account opening.